Itsindigo/django-ajax-form-validator/README.md

 ### Caveats
-I didn't want to include a JS build step, as the complexity detracts from the purpose of the project - exposing Django's validators to the front end.
+I opted not to include a JS build step in such a small project.

 JS scripts are loaded through an initialiser script that lives in the base.html, which detects any additional scripts included in template footer tags.